singularityhub/sif/docs/_docs/install/index.md

 depend on your operating system, or intended purpose.

  - [Local]({{ site.baseurl }}/install/local/): is local installation of {{ site.title }}.
 You will need dependencies on your host.
  - [Docker]({{ site.baseurl }}/install/docker/): is a good solution for a reproducible install.
-You can run or develop deid without needing the dependencies on your system.
+You can run or develop sif python without needing the dependencies on your system.